-- Verify that the application server service group is online at the primary site and the appropriate disk groups are imported at the secondary site. - If the DR wizard is still open after the previous wizard task, continue with the Replication Setup panel.

-Otherwise, launch the wizard and proceed to the Replication Setup panel as follows:
+- Verify that the application server service group is online at the primary site and the appropriate disk groups are imported at the secondary site. - 2 If the DR wizard is still open after the previous wizard task, continue with the Replication Setup panel. - Otherwise, launch the wizard and proceed to the Replication Setup panel as follows: - Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu.

-- Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu. - Expand the Solutions for Microsoft Exchange Server tab and click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard. - On the Welcome panel, click Next and continue through the wizard, providing the requested information. - 4 On the Replication Methods panel, click Configure Volume Replicator and the Global Cluster Option (GCO).
+- Expand the Solutions for Microsoft Exchange Server tab and click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard. - On the Welcome panel, click Next and continue through the wizard, providing 3 the requested information. - On the Replication Methods panel, click Configure Volume Replicator and the Global Cluster Option (GCO).
 Click Next. - 5 In the Internet Protocol panel, select IPv4 or IPv6 depending on which type of network you are using.
 (You must use the same on primary and secondary sites.)
 Click Next. - In the Replication Setup panel, review the replication requirements.
 If you have met the requirements, click Next.
 If not, click Cancel and restart the wizard after meeting the requirements. - In the Replication Settings for Replicated Volume Group panel, specify the requested information.
 If you are adding a DR site to an existing DR configuration, fields that must match the existing settings, such as the RVG or RDS name, are dimmed so that you cannot change them.

-The left column lists the disk groups.
-By design, an RVG is Disk Group created for each disk group.
+Disk Group The left column lists the disk groups.
+By design, an RVG is created for each disk group.
 RVG Name Displays the default RVG name.
 If required, change this to a name of your choice.

-Displays the default Replicated Data Set (RDS) name.
-If RDS Name required, change this to a name of your choice.
+RDS Name Displays the default Replicated Data Set (RDS) name.
+If required, change this to a name of your choice.
 Available Volumes Displays the list of available volumes that have not been selected to be a part of the RVG.
 Either double-click on the volume name or use the > button to move the volumes into the Selected RVG Volumes pane.

-Selected RVG Volumes

-Displays the list of volumes that have been selected to be a

-part of the RVG.
+Selected RVG Volumes Displays the list of volumes that have been selected to be a part of the RVG.

-To remove a selected volume, either double-click the volume name or use the < button to move the volumes into the site, click Create New on the drop-down menu.
-On the New Volume dialog box, specify the name, size, and disk.